 - An Arctic fox suffers a temperature difference of up to 160 to 180℉ (90 to 100℃) between its internal core temperature and the external temperature of the environment.

-- In order to prevent heat loss, an Arctic fox tightly curls up its body, wrap up its furry tail around its body, and tuck its legs and head behind its body and tail.
+- To prevent heat loss, an Arctic fox tightly curls up its body, wraps up its furry tail around its body, and tuck its legs and head behind its body and tail.
 Through this position, the fox attains the smallest surface area to volume ratio as well as protects the less insulated parts of the body.

 - To get warm, an arctic fox also avoids winds and resides under its den.

-- In blizzard, Arctic fox dig deep burrows in the snow to get hidden and stay warm.
+- In the blizzard, the Arctic fox digs deep burrows in the snow to get hidden and stay warm.

-- An Arctic fox does not hibernate and stay active throughout the year, however, it reduces its locomotory activities as an attempt to preserve fat.
+- An Arctic fox does not hibernate and stays active throughout the year, however, it reduces its locomotory activities as an attempt to preserve fat.

-- During the autumn season, an Arctic fox builds up its fat reservoir, and sometimes increases its body weight by more than 50%.
-Large amounts of body fat provides insulation as well as an energy source in case of food scarcity.
+- During the autumn season, an Arctic fox builds up its fat reservoir and sometimes increases its body weight by more than 50%.
+Large amounts of body fat provide insulation as well as an energy source in case of food scarcity.

 Arctic Fox Adaptations In The Tundra

-- The following are some adaptations that helps the Arctic fox to survive in the harsh tundra biome:
+- The following are some adaptations that help the Arctic fox to survive in the harsh tundra biome: